Pulling Apart 2-spheres in 4-manifolds: Proof of Theorem

-\begin{prop}[Whitney tower-grope duality] If $\cV$ is a split Whitney tower on $A:\Sigma=\amalg_j\Sigma_j^2 \to X$, where each order zero surface $A_j$ is a sphere $S^2\to X$ or a disk $(D^2,\partial D^2)\to (X,\partial X)$, then there exist dyadic gropes $G_k\subset X\smallsetminus \cV$ such that the $G_k$ are geometrically dual to a generating set for the relative first homology group $H_1(\cV,\partial A)$.
-Furthermore, the tree $t(G_k)$ associated to each $G_k$ is obtained by attaching a rooted edge to the interior of an edge of a tree $t_p$ associated to an unpaired intersection $p$ of $\cV$. \end{prop} Here \emph{geometrically dual} means that the bottom stage surface of each $G_i$ bounds a $3$--manifold which intersects exactly one generating curve of $H_1(\cV,\partial A)$ transversely in a single point, and is disjoint from the other generators.
-In particular, there are as many gropes $G_k$ as free generators of $H_1(\cV,\partial A)$. \begin{proof} The group $H_1(\cV,\partial A)$ is generated by sheet-changing curves in $\cV$ which pass once through a transverse intersection (and avoid all other transverse intersections in $\cV$).
+\begin{prop}[Whitney tower-grope duality] If $\cV$ is a split Whitney tower on $A:\Sigma=\amalg_j\Sigma_j^2 \to X$, where each order $0$ surface $A_j$ is a sphere $S^2\to X$ or a disk $(D^2,\partial D^2)\to (X,\partial X)$, then there exist dyadic gropes $G_k\subset X\smallsetminus \cV$ such that the $G_k$ are geometrically dual to a generating set for the relative first homology group $H_1(\cV,\partial A)$.
+Furthermore, the tree $t(G_k)$ associated to each $G_k$ is obtained by attaching a rooted edge to the interior of an edge of a tree $t_p$ associated to an unpaired intersection $p$ of $\cV$. \end{prop} Here \emph{geometrically dual} means that the bottom stage surface of each $G_k$ bounds a $3$--manifold which intersects exactly one generating curve of $H_1(\cV,\partial A)$ transversely in a single point, and is disjoint from the other generators.
+In particular, there are as many gropes $G_k$ as free generators of $H_1(\cV,\partial A)$.
+Note that it follows from the last sentence of the proposition that if $\cV$ is order $n$, then each $G_k$ is class $n+2$.

+\emph{Proof:} Since the $A_j$ are simply-connected, the group $H_1(\cV,\partial A)$ is generated by sheet-changing curves in $\cV$ which pass once through a transverse intersection (and avoid all other transverse intersections in $\cV$).
 Such curves either pass through an unpaired intersection or a paired intersection.
-First we consider a sheet-changing curve through an unpaired intersection $p\in W_I\cap W_J$.
-The Clifford torus $T$ around $p$ is geometrically dual to the curve, and the dual pair of circles in $T$ represent meridians to $W_I$ and $W_J$, respectively (recall our convention that if, say, $J=j$ is order zero, Then $W_J=A_j$ is an order zero surface).
+First we consider a sheet-changing curve through an unpaired intersection $p\in W_I\cap W_J$ (so $t_p=\langle I,J \rangle$).
+The Clifford torus $T$ around $p$ is geometrically dual to the curve, and the dual pair of circles in $T$ represent meridians to $W_I$ and $W_J$, respectively (recall our convention that if, say, $J=j$ is order $0$, Then $W_J=A_j$ is an order $0$ surface).
+The next lemma shows that the circles on $T$ bound branches of the desired grope $G_{(I,J)}$, with $t(G_{(I,J)})=(I,J)$.